Learn about the Wildfire

 - Operational awareness efforts, which increase the sensitivity of our electric system protection during high fire threat conditions to reduce the risk of potential ignitions.

 - Community outreach campaigns which strive to educate and communicate with impacted stakeholders, inform communities about our wildfire mitigation work and solicit feedback about needs specific to their communities.

 In addition, our cross-functional Wildfire Mitigation Team works together to:

 - Accelerate inspections in identified Wildfire Risk Zones.

-- Use drones and LiDAR-equipped helicopters to inspect overhead power lines.
+- Use drones for inspecting equipment and LiDAR-equipped helicopters to inspect along power lines.

 - Replace poles and equipment that pose an increased wildfire risk.

 - Explore the use of innovative technologies to increase situational awareness and further reduce wildfire risk.

 - Analyze the strength and ability of transmission and distribution structures to withstand higher-than-normal ice loads and wind speeds.